th-koeln-intia/ip-sprachassistent-team4/docs/pages/skills/exchange-rate.md

 ```
 The slot list named ExchangeCountries can be downloaded from [here ](https://github.com/th-koeln-intia/ip-sprachassistent-team4/blob/master/data/ExchangeCountries).

-From the intent we get the country name and pass it to the table to obtain the currency value and currency name.
+From the intent we get the country name and pass it to the table to get the currency value and currency name.
 The TTS output is :
 ```
-1 € is corresponding to <country currency name>
+1 € corresponds to <name of country currency>.
 ```
-Picture below shows the complete nodes used.
+The following figure shows the nodes used.

 ![Exchange rate](/assets/ExchangeRate.png)